T/4 Andrew J. Napier was born on January 23, 1915, in Breathitt County, Kentucky. He was

 refused to mark POW ships with red crosses to indicate they were carrying POWs.
 This made the ships targets

-make room on deck so they tossed a whole bunch of life preservers down into the hold.
-I held onto one but
+deck so they tossed a whole bunch of life preservers down into the hold.
+I held onto one but didn't think anything

-in the ship's holds and had fed about half the POWs.
-The waves were high since the ship had been through a
+the ship's holds and had fed about half the POWs.
+The waves were high since the ship had been through a storm in

-storm in the Bashi Channel of the South China Sea.
-Suddenly, bells and sirens sounded warning of
+the Bashi Channel of the South China Sea.
+Suddenly, bells and sirens sounded warning of submarines.
+The

 It was 5:50 P.M. when the Japanese on deck ran to the bow of the ship and watched a torpedo